AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

 * `split` - split a file.
     * `-l x` - splits the file on every x lines
     * `-p` - Splits using a regex
+* `strace` - Traces system calls and signals, allowing you to see how a program interacts with the OS.
+    * `df` - pass this argument to see all system calls
+    * `-h` - human readable mode
 * `tac` - cat, but reversed.
 It'll print out the file in reverse order.
 * `tee` - This duplicated stdin to both stdout and to a file.
 Note that you're meant to pipe something into tee, it doesn't straight up print to a terminal.